MasterDataAR/MasterDetector/README.md

-# MasterDetector
+# ARM: Auto-regression and Master data Guided Repairing

-Our study on anomaly detection with error repairing by master data in multivariate time series.
+Our study on anomaly detection with error cleaning by master data in multivariate time series.

 ## Directory Structure